microsoft/aerial_wildlife_detection/doc/custom_model.md

   * Every image returned must have a 'predictions' section, holding a list of predictions
   * Only the following data types are allowed for variables holding primitives: `int`, `float`, `str`.
 Do not provide Numpy arrays (or values), Torch tensors, etc. Always be sure to call the appropriate methods to extract raw values, such as `.toList()`, `.item()`, etc. Failing to do so will result in the _AIWorker_ trying to commit to the database, but not doing so silently (it will just put an error message to the command line console).
   * Each item in the predictions list may contain the following variables:
-    * `label`: a stringified UUID of the predicted label class
+    * `label`: a stringified UUID of the predicted label class (image labels, points, bounding boxes) or a (WxH) list or NumPy ndarray of long values denoting the label class index for each pixel (for segmentation masks)
-    * `confidence`: a float denoting the model confidence value of the prediction
+    * `confidence`: a float denoting the model confidence value of the prediction (image labels, points, bounding boxes) or a (WxH) list or NumPy ndarray of float values denoting the confidence for each pixel (usually the max across all label classes).
-    * `logits` (optional): a list of floats of class logits, used by the `Breaking Ties` Active Learning criterion
+    * `logits`: a list of floats of class logits (image labels, points, bounding boxes) or a (CxWxH) list or NumPy ndarray of float values denoting the confidence for each pixel and label class indices in C. This is _e.g._ used by the `Breaking Ties` Active Learning criterion.
-    * Any variable required through the 'predictionType' setting in the [configuration *.ini file](configure_settings.md).
-For example, if 'predictionType' is set to 'boundingBoxes', you also have to provide `x`, `y`, `width` and `height` values.
+    * Any variable required through the 'predictionType' setting per prediction type.
+For example, if the prediction type for a project is set to 'boundingBoxes', you also have to provide `x`, `y`, `width` and `height` values.
+  * For segmentation masks:
+    * Make sure to always predict a segmentation mask that has the same spatial dimensions as the input image.
+    * Return either a list of lists or a NumPy ndarray for `label`, `confidence` and `logits`, _not_ a base64-encoded string.